foremind/Dell-Inspiron-7490-OpenCore/README.md

 2. WiFi (seems to have trouble connecting to 5Ghz signals, need further tests, could be my WiFi signal's fault)
 3. Bluetooth
 4. Sound (with volume control using hot keys)
-5. HDMI - external only or together with notebook screen (I only tested a cheap 1920 x 1080 (HDMI 1.4?) monitor)
+5. HDMI - external only or multi-screen with built-in display (I only tested with a cheap 1920 x 1080 (HDMI 1.4?) monitor)
 6. USB2 and USB3 (need rhub.asl initially to do USBMap mapping, other the internal Bluetooth and touchpad interfaces won't show up)

 Mostly Working